nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+`list n/Close Friends` <br>
+This grey highlight, also known as markup, is used to distinguish parts of the document from normal text.
+For example, it can be used to indicate the syntax of commands.

 :information_source: **Notes:**<br>

 * This block is used for detailing information about formatting, handling exceptional cases or special keywords used in the corresponding section.